AndrejOrsula/panda_ign_moveit2/panda_description/README.md

 </include>
 ```

-## Disclaimer

-URDF xacros are originally based on [frankaemika/franka_ros](https://github.com/frankaemika/franka_ros/tree/develop/franka_description).
-These files were modified to fit the purpose of this repository.

 ## Directory Structure

 The following directory structure is utilised for this package because it provides compatibility with Ignition Gazebo, including [Ignition Fuel](https://app.ignitionrobotics.org).